-We almost always guarantee to get all non customized urns out same day they were purchased as long as the purchase is placed before noon central time.
+We almost always guarantee to get all non customized urns out same day they were purchased as long as the order is placed and paid for before noon central time.

 If its not customized it doesn't take long at all.
 If no personalization is requested, it can usually go out the same day as purchased.
-For just personlization (name and dates added) to a stock urn, expect an additional day before shipping.
+For just personlization (name and dates added) to a stock urn, expect at the most an additional day before shipping.
 Customizing an urn might take 2-4 production days.
 For more information on our shipping policy go to the "Shipping Policy" icon at the top.
-Call Mike to get a quick answer!
+Or call Mike to get a quick answer!
 630-697-1893

 For every 1 pound of ashes there should be 1 cubic inch.
 For example a 200 pound person should get an urn that is 200 cubic inches.
 This is a general rule and can vary from person to person.
 A human weighing over 200 pounds actually has the same bone mass as an average size human.
 The bones are actually the material that makes up the cremains (cremation ashes) that go into a cremation urn, all soft tissue is completely burned away during the cremation process.
 Someone weighing 300 pounds, 400 pounds, or more their cremains (cremation ashes) should be able to fit into one of the extra large cremation urns, which can hold 250 pounds of pre-cremain weight, because the bone mass is still the same , as an average human.
 Once you determine the capacity of need of your urn, you then need to consider if it is to be placed in a niche, what are the size limitations of this spot.